- Why use LEED on warehouses and distribution centers?

 What is the LEED volume program and how can warehouse and distribution center projects benefit from the offering?

-For organizations planning to certify many new construction projects, LEED volume certification can simplify LEED documentation and speed up the review process for those portfolios where uniformity and standardization of the LEED requirements are built into the project delivery process.
+For organizations planning to certify several new construction projects, LEED volume certification can simplify LEED documentation and speed up the review process for those portfolios where uniformity and standardization of the LEED requirements are built into the project delivery process.
 Using this option streamlines LEED certifications by focusing on similarities in building design and construction practices – no matter where the projects are located.
 For organizations that certify multiple buildings within a given timeframe, this option offers valuable economies of scale for new construction buildings and commercial interior spaces.
 Learn more.

 How do multiple buildings and structures in a campus setting earn LEED certification?